IsidorManning/IsidorManning/README.md

 ### Hi!👋

 # 🚀 About Me
 Hello!
-I'm Isidor Mannig, originally from Gothenburg, Sweden, now residing in Mountain View, California.
-I'm currently pursuing a degree in computer science at Foothill College.
+I'm Isidor Mannig, originally from Gothenburg, Sweden.
 If I would to describe myself breifely, I'd say that I am a highly curious individual with a passion for continuous learning.

 ### 📖 Background
 At the age of 17, out of sheer curiosity, I delved into coding without a specific motivation.
 However, I quickly developed a profound love for programming.
 Over the past three years, my exploration of computer science has expanded to include interests in other subjects like physics and mathematics.
 The more I delve into each subject, the deeper my fascination grows.
 I myself belive my love for these subjects fundamentally stems from the joy I get of trying to understand _how_ things work in our world.